top of page

 IMG_7555.HEIC

-Dragonfly larvae and other macroinvertebrates are great indicators of water quality!
+Dragonfly larvae (Odonata) and other freshwater macroinvertebrates are great indicators of water quality!

-Large predators such as this garden spider represent an active and biodiverse food web.
+Large predators such as this garden spider (Argiope aurantia) represent an active and biodiverse food web.

 Plant species such as this black willow (Salix nigra) represent the site's hydrology patterns.